 Editor's Note: Travel might be complicated right now, but use our inspirational trip ideas to plan ahead for your next bucket list adventure.
 Those who choose to travel are strongly encouraged to check local government restrictions, rules, and safety measures related to COVID-19 and take personal comfort levels and health conditions into consideration before departure.
 Images may depict pre-pandemic travel conditions.

 Travel is high on the list of plans for baby boomers, according to a 2020 AARP survey.
-Respondents indicated that they expect to take four to five leisure trips within the year, and about half plan to travel internationally in addition to domestically.
-Most said they travel to spend time with family and friends.
-Multi-generational travel continues to be popular with baby boomers, too.
+Respondents indicated that they expect to take several leisure trips per year within the coming years, and about half plan to travel internationally in addition to domestically.
+Most said they travel to spend time with family and friends, and multi-generational travel continues to be popular with baby boomers, too.